CRMTH/RITHM/README.md

 _**`07 Nov.
 2017`** - The Twitter platform has extended the maximum length of tweets from 140 to 280 characters.
 This has not affected the fidelity of RITHM data collection and makes negligible difference on overall raw data file sizes.
 However, this may impact the validity of analyses conducted across the transitional period._

 _**`01 Apr.
-2016`** - We received an initial start-up grant to use the [Bridges](https://www.psc.edu/bridges) infrastructure at Pittsburgh Supercomputing Center (XRAC-TG-DBS160002; PI: [Primack](https://www.dom.pitt.edu/dgim/faculty_info.aspx/Primack4945)).
-Future publications [should acknowledge](https://www.psc.edu/allocations/acknowledgement-in-publications) that this work "is supported by NSF award number ACI-1445606, at the Pittsburgh Supercomputing Center (PSC)."_
+2016`** - We received an initial start-up allocation to use the [Bridges](https://www.psc.edu/bridges) infrastructure at Pittsburgh Supercomputing Center (XRAC-TG-DBS160002; PI: [Primack](https://www.dom.pitt.edu/dgim/faculty_info.aspx/Primack4945)).
+Future publications from our group [should acknowledge](https://www.psc.edu/allocations/acknowledgement-in-publications) that this work "is supported by NSF award number ACI-1445606, at the Pittsburgh Supercomputing Center (PSC)."_